 - Click on the Service Manager button to launch the service manager application.

 - Starting this application will automatically start the process to start the local Hadoop cluster.
 This may take a few minutes especially the first time around.

 - Once the local cluster is running each service will have a green icon next to it.
 If there are issues initializing then a red icon is displayed against each service that did not initialize.
 In cases where you see an error please contact Syncfusion for further assistance.

-- Please note that HBase and Oozie services are not started by default in order to keep memory usage down.
+- Please note that HBase and Spark Thrift services are not started by default in order to keep memory usage down.
 You can start these services also if you plan to work with them during this session.

 - You can then start the Big Data Studio application.

 - Once the application comes up you will be presented with an interface where you can add a cluster.
 In order to add the local cluster you can simply use localhost.

 - The studio application will take a few seconds to connect.
 Once connected the view will automatically switch to display the HDFS filesystem on the local cluster.